thesse1/webmethods-api-gateway-staging/README.md

 | artifactoryService | Name of the Artifactory service connection in Azure |
 | artifactoryFolder | Name of the Artifactory base-folder (repository) |

+> Note: These variable groups must be defined even if you are not planning to use Artifactory.

-### wm_test_apigw_staging_aliases
+### wm_test_apigw_staging_aliases and wm_apigw_staging_aliases

-This variable group is used by the pipelines for API projects.
-It is a container for variables used in the replacement of alias values.
+These variable groups are used by the deployment pipelines for API projects.
+They are containers for variables used in the replacement of alias values.
 Variable names must follow the naming convention described above in section [Overwrite alias values with pipeline variables](#overwrite-alias-values-with-pipeline-variables).

 | Variable | README |
 | ------ | ------ |
 | {top-level attribute with a symbolic name of the alias in aliases.json file}.{target environment}.{name of the alias value to be replaced} | Replacement value |

+> Note: These variable groups must be defined with at least one (dummy) variable even if you are not planning to use variable-based replacement of alias values.

 ## Environment configurations

-The environments used in the API Gateway Staging solution are configured in the /environments folder.
+The environments used in the API Gateway Staging solution are configured in the /{tenant}/environments folder.
 For each environment (CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT), there is a Postman environment definition JSON file, for example:

 ### build_environment_demo.json